pSpaces/Programming-with-Spaces/README.md

 Get requests have the following format

-`{ "action": response, "source" : source, "session": session, "target": target, "template" : template }`
+`{ "mode": mode_code, "action": response, "source" : source, "session": session, "target": target, "template" : template }`

 where
+- `mode' is the code identifying the kind of used interaction.
 - `response` is one of `GET_RESPONSE`, `GETP_RESPONSE`, `GETALL_RESPONSE`, `QUERY_RESPONSE`, `QUERY_RESPONSE`, `QUERYALL_RESPONSE`.
 - `source` identifies the requester.
 - `session` is a unique session identifier used by the source to distinguish requests.